-NOTE This tutorial uses the MotionBuilder and 3ds Max 2012 single-step interoperability workflows, using the Send To menu option.
-If you do not have the 2012 versions of these products, refer to the Exporting 3ds Max skeletons to MotionBuilder topic in the MotionBuilder documentation.
+NOTE This tutorial uses the MotionBuilder and 3ds Max single-step interoperability workflows, using the Send to 3ds Max menu option.
+For legacy workflow, refer to the topic Exporting 3ds Max skeletons to MotionBuilder in the MotionBuilder Help.

 To export a skeleton in FBX format: